 3. Trend Line

-Trend Line is also very similar to Support and Resistance.
+The trend Line is also very similar to Support and Resistance.
 Most of the time market follows some trends and support & resistance.
-There are many types of trend line that helps a trader to trade in the market.
+There are many types of trend lines that help a trader to trade in the market.

 Traders take a trade when the market or stock breaks any trend line.
 While trading you need to change the trade line when more candles form or more data comes.